How Long Does Closing On A House Take?

 How To Prepare For Closing

-You’re in the homestretch of buying a home — make sure you’re ready for the closing so things can go as smoothly as possible.
+You’re in the homestretch of buying a home — you should make sure you’re ready for the closing so things can go as smoothly as possible.
 To prepare:

 - Know when and where your closing is set to take place.
 You’ll also want to note who is in charge of your closing: a title agent, closing attorney, escrow agent or someone else.